 Big Island Hawaii, USA Travel Guide

-Hawaii's Largest Island has two main airports.
+Hawaii's The Largest landmass has two main airports.
 Ellison Onizuka Kona International Airport at Keāhole (KOA) is on the west side, near Kailua-Kona.
 It serves as the main entry point for most tourists.
 Hilo International Airport (ITO) is on the east side, serving Hilo and providing access to Hawaiʻi Volcanoes National Park.

 Rental car (highly recommended), taxis, ride-sharing (Uber/Lyft), some hotel transport.
 Hele-On Bus has limited service.